 What is the optimal set of processes to allocate our resources?
 What process and steps do we have?
 These questions seem like questions that every company should answer easily.
 Unfortunately, a lot of companies are not able to do so.
 Their processes are just too complex because of changing price constraints, or other variables.
 There is a solution: Process optimization.

 In theory, the concept of process optimization is relatively simple.
 A process is optimized based on a certain measurement and given a set of constraints and variables.
-Examples of measurements are profit, production, and costs which can be maximized or minimized.
+Examples of measurements are profit, production, and costs which are maximized or minimized.
 Typical constraints are production capacity, demand- and supply of goods.
-Prices and costs are examples of variables that can change and have an effect on the outcome.
-A process that can be optimized is characterized by different process steps where a choice can be made; this choice affects the total outcome.
+Prices and costs are examples of variables that change and have an effect on the outcome.
+A process that can be optimized is characterized by different process steps where a choice can be made.
+Eventually, this choice affects the total outcome.

-Process optimization is relevant for all companies where their (production) process is characterized by the characteristics described above.
-Process optimization is, for instance, relevant for an operational manager of a production company with hundred different products that can be produced in different locations and sell to a different buyer for market prices who wants to optimize its profit.
+Overall, process optimization is relevant for all companies where their (production) process is characterized by the characteristics from above.
+Process optimization is, for instance, relevant for an operational manager of a production company with a hundred different products that are produced in different locations.
+And sell to a different buyer for market prices who want to optimize its profit.
 But also for a smaller company that is looking for the optimal machine setting to minimize the costs.

 In this example, we as data scientist got a question from an operational director to optimize the production process.
 In this case, product 1 (Quantity = 1000) & product 2 (Quantity = 750) takes place in four locations; each location has a capacity of 500 units.
 Other variables such as the costs and the prices depend on the product and the location of production, see table below: